Interstate 24: Kentucky

 I-24 enters the Jackson Purchase region of western Kentucky on a north–south alignment.
 Immediately within McCracken County, the route begins gradually veering southeast and enters the western fringes of Paducah a few miles later.
 The welcome center in Paducah utilizes Whitehaven, the only historic house in the United States used as a rest area.
 In Paducah, the Interstate continues to shift southeast and has interchanges with US 60, US 62, and US 45.
 Passing through the Hendron and Farley communities adjacent to Paducah, the highway shifts into a direct east–west alignment several miles later and has an interchange with US 68 in Reidland.
 The route then enters Marshall County and, about 7 mi later, reaches an interchange with I-69 and a connector road to US 62 and Calvert City to the north.
 Here, it begins a concurrency with the former.
 The two Interstates then shift northeast and have an interchange with US 62 about 1 mi later.
-A short distance later, the Interstates cross the Tennessee River onto the Pennyroyal Plateau and Livingston County just north of Kentucky Dam and its Kentucky Lake impoundment.
+A short distance later, the Interstates cross the Tennessee River on the 2,108 ft Luther Draffen Bridges, which are tied-arch bridges.
+Here, the Interstates enter the Pennyroyal Plateau and Livingston County just north and downstream of Kentucky Dam and its Kentucky Lake impoundment.
 The highways then have an interchange with Kentucky Route 453 (KY 453) north of Lake City and Land Between the Lakes National Recreation Area.
-They then cross the Cumberland River about 3 mi later into Lyon County a few miles north of Barkley Dam and Lake Barkley.
+They then cross the Cumberland River on the Ralph Smith Bridge about 3 mi later into Lyon County a few miles north of Barkley Dam and Lake Barkley.